ahupowerdns/kolmo/README.md

 while making software easier to configure & serialize.

 ## Examples
-Assume a simple webserver called `w` with a control command called `wctl`.
+Assume a simple webserver called `ws` with a control command called `wsctl`.
-This is based on a `w` and `wctl` linking in 'libkolmo', which provides these capabilities.
+This is based on a `ws` and `wsctl` linking in 'libkolmo', which provides these capabilities.

 ```
-$ cat w.conf
+$ cat ws.conf
-$ w
+$ ws
 w: Listening on 127.0.0.1:80, serving from /var/www/html
-$ wctl --dump-config
+$ wsctl --dump-config
 $
-$ wctl --add-vhost [::1]:80 /var/www/ipv6/
+$ wsctl --add-vhost [::1]:80 /var/www/ipv6/
-$ wctl --dump-config
+$ wsctl --dump-config
 vhost [::1]:80 {
 	root /var/www/ipv6;
 }

-$ wctl --dump-config --full
+$ wsctl --dump-config --full
 vhost 127.0.0.1:80 {
 	root /var/www/html;
 }